-11:5 And he said unto them, Which of you shall have a friend, and shall go unto him at midnight, and say unto him, Friend, lend me three loaves; - Jesus gives the parable of the friend who came at midnight.
+And he said unto them, Which of you shall have a friend, and shall go unto him at midnight, and say unto him, Friend, lend me three loaves;- 3Jesus gives the parable of the friend who came at midnight.
 In the villages, each family would bake bread every day.

-11:6 For a friend of mine in his journey is come to me, and I have nothing to set before him?- A friend arrived toward the end of the night; midnight.
+11:6 For a friend of mine in his journey is come to me, and I have nothing to set before him? - A friend arrived toward the end of night; midnight.
 The family did not expect this friend to come.
 But the host needed to feed this guest.
-In that society, people considered that to be an important duty-Hospitality.
-Considering he could not buy bread at that time of night, the host went to the house of another friend to ask for three small loaves.

-Hallowed be your name It is the Father who magnifies his Name.
+4 Hallowed be your name It is the Father who magnifies His Name.
 Your kingdom come It is the Son who establishes His kingdom.
 Your will be done It is the Holy Spirit who executes the Will of God.
 Give us today our daily bread The Father's provision.
 Forgive us our debts The Son's pardon from sin.
 Lead us not into temptation The Holy Spirit's protection from temptation.